Class Teachers: Miss Wise, Miss Hulland, Mrs Griffiths.

 Teaching Assistants: Miss Fiolaki, Miss Cooper, Miss Richards, Mr Pask.

 We look forward to another term of working with you to provide a happy, inspiring and productive year for your child.
-The Spring term is as busy as the last term and we have many exciting events planned.
+The summer term is as busy as the last term and we have many exciting events planned.

 Our high expectations of all our in Year 6 also continue.
 They have taken on their responsibilities with enthusiasm and growing maturity and are becoming fantastic role models for the rest of the school - and in particular their reception buddies.